Kableado/VAR.PdfTools/README.md

 It is a simple Windows.Forms application, to test basic funcitionallity of the library.

 ## Building
-A Visual Studio 2015 and 2010 solutions are provided.
+A Visual Studio solution is provided.
 Simply, click build on the IDE.

-A .nuget package can be build using:

-    VAR.PdfTools\Build.NuGet.cmd
+The build generates a DLL and a Nuget package.

 ## Contributing
 1. Fork it!